creamakerspace/website/content/join.md

 {% message(header="Launch Special", class="is-info") %}
     <p>To celebrate the launch, for the month of June, Starter and Maker memberships subscriptions will get the annual pricing discount (for up to 1 year).</p>
-    <p>Also, through June 16, we will be providing equipment certification classes to members for free!
+    <p>Also, for the month of June, we will be providing equipment certification classes to members for free!
 (Class availability is limited.
 Inquire in-person for details.)</p>
 {% end %}

 If you want to be a regular part of our maker community, decide which membership is right for you.